hyperledger/fabric-sdk-py/docs/source/tutorial.md

 ### 0.3.
 Create the Connection Profile

-A network connection profile helps SDK connect to the fabric network by providing all required information to operate with a fabric network, including:
+A network connection profile helps the SDK connect to the fabric network by providing all required information to operate with a fabric network, including:

 * Client credentials file location;
 * Service endpoints for peer, orderer and ca;